STEM and Technology Programs at Alpha School

-We incorporate technology into all of our classrooms and therapy areas.
-Each classroom has a flat screen television with a DVD player.
-Computers are in every room.
+We incorporate STEM Lab along with a variety of technology into all of our classrooms and therapy areas.
 Touch screens and other adaptive devices are used so that the computer is accessible to everyone.

 Augmentative/Alterative Communications (AAC) systems are utilized in order to facilitate interactions.
 Various devices including dedicated speech generating devices, iPads with AAC applications, VOCAs (Voice Output Communication Aids), PECS (Picture Exchange Communication System), PODD (Programmatically Organized Dynamic Display), Tactile Symbol Systems and Sign Language are examples of systems implemented in order for each student to have a voice.
 Speech therapists are able to recommend evaluations, customize devices and provide direction for implementation within the classroom.

 Our computer implementation includes the use of tablets, iPads, and classroom computers.
 We utilize a wide variety of computer-based learning programs including Brain Pop, Learn 30, Enchanted Learning, Vizzle, Discrete Trial Trainer, Unique hearing systems and other technology based tools that offer students another avenue to meet individual learning needs.

 White Board Systems